bigbadcyborg/Robotics-assignment-5/README.md

 ```

 **[Remote-PC]** Try following tasks and try different prompting techniques on two different models, chat and instruct.

-The following are examples of the tasks that you can copy and paste into the LLM to get started.
+You are expected to use system prompts (Description of roles and duties e.g., you are a math teacher) as well as prompting techniques during your trials.

+Here is a summary of the prompting techniques useful for these tasks.
+For a more detailed description, please consult the appendix.

+* **Zero-Shot Prompting:** Giving the AI a task without providing any prior examples or demonstrations.
+The model relies entirely on its pre-trained knowledge to understand and execute the instruction.
+* **Few-Shot Prompting:** Providing a few examples (input-output pairs) within the prompt to guide the AI.
+This demonstrates the specific pattern, style, or strict format you want the model to follow before giving it the actual task.
+* **Chain-of-Thought (CoT) Prompting:** Instructing the AI to break down its reasoning step-by-step (often by simply adding a phrase like *"Let's think step by step"*).
+This significantly improves the model's accuracy on complex math, logic, and reasoning tasks by forcing it to map out its logic before arriving at the final answer.

+**Tasks**

 * **Follow-up Question**
 * Prompt 1: "Can you explain the difference between forward and inverse kinematics for a robotic arm?"
 * (After it answers...)
 * Prompt 2: "Which one is generally considered more computationally difficult to solve and why?"

 * **Open-Ended Question**
 * Prompt 1: How does a SLAM work in a robot?

 * **Strict Formatting**
 * Prompt 1: Provide the main components of a ROS 2 system as a bulleted list.
 Do not add any introductory or concluding sentences.
 List exactly four components.

-**[Remote-PC]** Try running the demo code that allows you to speak to a LlaMa via voice using whisper and espeak.
-Close the previous program with ctrl+c and try running this demo code on the docker shell.
+**[Remote-PC]** Try running the demo code that allows you to have voice conversation with a LlaMa LLM via voice using whisper and espeak.
+Close the previous program with ctrl+c and try running this demo code on the Docker shell.

 ```bash
 python3 test_llama_whisper_and_speach.py